thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 The following significant changes have been made since wolkenkit `2.0.0`:

+- **[BREAKING] Rewritten** wolkenkit's file storage from scratch
+  - The file storage service of wolkenkit, depot, was [rewritten from scratch](../../../../<%= current.version %>/reference/storing-large-files/accessing-file-storage/).
+The new code base is of much better quality and introduces a variety of new features.
+This includes, but is not limited to, an option to remove files as well as an option to manage authorization for them.
+- **[BREAKING] Changed** client SDK requires polyfill for Internet Explorer 11
+  - In the past the client SDK worked without a polyfill in Internet Explorer 11.
+This has changed, you now need to [add the `@babel/polyfill` module](../../../../<%= current.version %>/reference/building-a-client/connecting-to-an-application/#installing-the-sdk) if you are targeting Internet Explorer 11.
 - **Added** a landing page to the API endpoint
   - When opening the API endpoint in a browser, in the past this resulted in a `404`.
 This has been changed, as the API endpoint now contains a landing page which improves the user experience when approaching the API manually for the first time.
 - **Added** `export` and `import` commands to the CLI